paradigmxyz/reth/book/db/README.md

 ```

 <!-- TODO: give some examples of what a transaction could actually be -->
-In the code snippet contains the `Database` trait.
+The code snippet above contains the `Database` trait.
 Any type that implements the `Database` trait can create a database transaction, view an existing transaction or update an existing transaction.
 We already saw that `StageDB` from the `stages` chapter of the book implements the `Database` trait, allowing it to store new headers, bodies and senders in the database during the Reth pipeline loop.
 As an example, in the code snippet below, you can see the `open()` method defined on the `StageDB` struct, which uses the `Database::tx_mut()` function to create a mutable transaction.

 [File: ]()
 ```rust ignore